-Addressing the emergency shelter and transitional housing needs of homeless persons and helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again.
+Addressing the emergency shelter and transitional housing needs of homeless persons and helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.

-In Fiscal Year 2018-19, the City will fund the provision of homeless shelter and support services, including employment referrals, mental health counseling, and self-sufficiency training for approximately ten homeless persons.
+In Fiscal Year 2019-20, the City will fund the provision of homeless shelter and support services, including employment referrals, mental health counseling, and self-sufficiency training for approximately ten homeless persons.
 Funding includes assistance for placement in transitional facilities.
 The City has funded shelter and support services using CDBG funding for over 20 years.